Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/redshift.md

    Requires an S3 bucket and credentials.
 Data is copied into S3 as multiple files with a manifest file.

-Hero Pixel automatically picks an approach depending on the given configuration - if S3 configuration is present, Hero Pixel will use the COPY strategy and vice versa.
+HeroPixelautomatically picks an approach depending on the given configuration - if S3 configuration is present, HeroPixelwill use the COPY strategy and vice versa.

 ### For COPY strategy: